Frequently Asked Questions (FAQs) – November 25, 2020

-Below is a summary of the FAQs that have been sent out to members over the last six weeks, grouped by theme and updated where necessary.
+Below is a summary of the FAQs that have been sent out to members, grouped by theme and updated where necessary.

 Screening, essential workers and special circumstances

 Screening questions that must be asked of patients and companions:

 Do you have current symptoms of COVID-19, such as: